Gold Coast Planning Scheme

 An impact assessable application that conflicts with the planning scheme may still be approved, if sufficient planning grounds (ie. benefits) are demonstrated that justify approval despite the conflict.
 In determining the question of conflict and sufficient planning grounds, a sensible, practical and purposive approach is to be taken which examines the proposal on its merits in the overall context of the planning scheme.

-Council’s discretion to approve an application despite conflict where there are sufficient planning grounds is, however, limited by the requirement in IPA that the decision must not compromise the achievement of the Desired Environmental Outcomes for the planning scheme area.
+City of Gold Coast’s discretion to approve an application despite conflict where there are sufficient planning grounds is, however, limited by the requirement in IPA that the decision must not compromise the achievement of the Desired Environmental Outcomes for the planning scheme area.

 How will the Land Development Guidelines apply?